Hi, I’m Eileen!

 I am a postdoctoral scholar at the Kellogg School of Management at Northwestern University.

-My work employs a range of quantitative methods, including in-person and online experiments, field experiments, archival data analyses, and computational techniques such as machine learning and naturalistic language analyses.
+My work employs a range of quantitative methods, including in-person and online experiments, field experiments, archival data analyses, and computational techniques such as machine learning and natural language processing.

 I received my Ph.D. from the Questrom School of Business at Boston University.
 Prior to my Ph.D., I received my B.A. in Economics-Statistics and Psychology from Columbia University.
 I also hold an M.A. in Quantitative Methods in the Social Sciences with a focus in Data Science from Columbia University.